dragarth-7/knotx-aggregator/README.md

 ```
 gradlew clean build
 ```
 After successful build you'll find zip archive `knotx-stack-2.0.0-SNAPSHOT.zip` under `./build/distributions`.
+Take into account that, `knotx-stack` version may be different in the future.
 Unzip it and navigate to `knotx` directory.
 From there execute command
 ```
 chmod +x bin/knotx
 bin/knotx run-knotx